lucas-althoff/Lucas-Althoff/README.md

 #### Track Back

-- 🔭 I’m currently working on: Web-based VR Video Player with Editing Mechanism & Microsservice-based API suite
+- 🔭 I’m currently working on: Data Warehouse Modeling, Big data ETL and Full Stack APP
-- 🌱 I’m currently learning: API development with Python, MLOps, Statistical analysis with R
+- 🌱 I’m currently learning: Advanced ETL and Data Warehouse Modeling, CI/CD, React Front-End
-- 👯 I'm collaborating with [SmartCity Games]
+- 👯 I'm collaborating with [EXPO-ride](https://www.exporide.com.br/) and [Align360](https://osf.io/5fa7y/) projects
 - 🐬 Honored to have collaborated with [GPDS - UnB](http://www.gpds.ene.unb.br/) & [LMI - Sentinela](http://www.lmi-sentinela.unb.br/)
 - ⚡ Fun fact: I understand that science and art can become a powerful tool to overcome inequality in the world, turning science less boring and art even more expansive.
 Contributing with Audiovisual Projects (as well as other cultural projects) is a personal goal, which I’d could collaborate to bring a positive social impact by making use of the technical knowledge developed in academic context.